NCAR/esds/posts/2023/unstructured-grid-collab-1.md

 Our goal is to encourage cross-lab collaboration and build lasting science-software partnerships.

 The event was hybrid with in-person attendees in the Damon Room at the Mesa Lab.
-A lucky overlap with the Improving Scientific Software conference, meant that collaborators from the DOE were also able to attend in-person.
+A lucky overlap with the Improving Scientific Software conference, meant that collaborators from the Department of Energy were also able to attend in-person.

 ```{image} ../images/unstructured-grid-collab-1.jpg
 :alt: Photo of unstructured grids collaborative work time session.